-There are many almond flour pancake recipes floating around the Internet, so I thought I would join in on the fun and post my version, for the record.
-Here’s my go-to almond flour pancake recipe.
+There are many almond flour pancake recipes floating around the Internet.
+I thought I would join in on the fun and post my version, so here’s my go-to almond flour pancake recipe.

 - 3 large eggs

 - 1/4 cup dairy-free milk or water

 - 1 tablespoon vanilla extract

 - 2 tablespoons honey or other liquid sweetener

 - 2 tablespoons of cooking oil (for the skillet)